joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

   console.log(root.value)
   inOrderPrint(root.right)
 }
 ```
-Giver our tree, inOrderPrint would print the values in the order `D, C, E, B, F, A, I, H, J, G, K`.
-In-Order has the pattern of left, self, right.
+Given our tree, inOrderPrint would print the values in the order `D, C, E, B, F, A, I, H, J, G, K`.
+In-Order has the pattern of left, self(root), right.

 #### Pre-Order